 MONITORED STUDY - Athletic Academic Advising Office personnel provide weekday and evening study halls.
-There typically will be tutors in major disciplines (e.g., Mathematics, Chemistry, Biology, Basic Business, EXPW, Social Sciences and English) at most study hall sessions.
+There typically will be tutors in Math and Biology at most study hall sessions.
 Student-athletes in the WIN program are expected to attend study hall to meet their weekly, coach-assigned study hall targets (i.e., average of 4-8 hours weekly), unless alternate arrangements are made with the head coach.
 Several coaches prefer to conduct coach-monitored study sessions for their student-athletes, which can be very effective.

 Evening study hall sessions are available Sunday thru Thursday.
 Daytime study hall sessions are available Monday thru Thursday.
 A representative of the Athletics Academic Advising Office will directly supervise all WIN study hall sessions.
+All study hall hours must be completed by Thursday at 9 PM.